Novogrudok: Recent history

 In 1997, Novogrudok and Novogrudoky district were merged into a single administrative unit.
 The city has links with the twin cities of Elbląg, Krynica Morska and Leymen.

-September 10, 2011, in honour of the 500th anniversary of the capital of the Grand Duchy of Lithuania Magdeburg law (freed from feudal duties, the power of voivodes, gave the right to create a magistrate-a self-government body, its seal and coat of arms — the image of the Archangel Michael) in the centre of the city as a memory of the history and former greatness of the ancient city, a memorial sign was installed.
+On 10 September 2011, in honour of the 500th anniversary of the capital of the Grand Duchy of Lithuania Magdeburg law (freed from feudal duties, the power of voivodes, gave the right to create a magistrate-a self-government body, its seal and coat of arms – the image of the Archangel Michael) in the centre of the city as a memory of the history and former greatness of the ancient city, a memorial sign was installed.

 According to the state program "Castles of Belarus", in 2012-15, it was planned to preserve the ruins of the Novogrudok castle with the restoration of its compositional structure and historical development, adaptation to modern social and cultural needs.

 It was concluded that it is impractical to restore buildings that store artefacts from the 13th to 16th centuries.
 The concept of "solid ruins" was approved, developed and reviewed at the Republican scientific and methodological meeting, the purpose of which was to reveal all seven towers of the Navahrudak castle, as well as the spinning walls.
 Thus the castle will be designated in the size of the 16th century.

 The metal structure and the brick prigruz will preserve the ruins of the Kostelnaya tower, stabilize it and complete the object's conservation.
 Eventually, when scientists are convinced that the stabilization was successful, the prigruz will be removed.

 It will also partially restored the losses incurred by tower Shitovka.
 The tower will be covered with a roof, but will remain incomplete.
 It is planned to open a Museum, the Foundation of which will consist of exhibits that are now stored in the Novogrudok Museum of local history.

 The Church of the 13th century, the remains of which are now underground, will be shown with an application.
 At the level of about 50 centimetres, the masonry of the Palace will be opened.
 It is not planned to lower the entire porch.
 The ramparts that were around the perimeter will also be partially open.
 No buildings will be built on the porch itself.

 It is also planned to make a horizontal drainage to organize water drainage and stop the erosion of the soil of the southern slope.

-According to the resolution of the Council of Ministers of June 3, 2016 No. 437, Novogrudok castle was included in the list of 27 objects whose conservation costs (in terms of capital expenditures) can be financed from the national budget.
+According to the resolution of the Council of Ministers of 3 June 2016 No. 437, Novogrudok castle was included in the list of 27 objects whose conservation costs (in terms of capital expenditures) can be financed from the national budget.